moreonion/drupal-select_or_other/README.txt

 USAGE
 ------------
+Field API integration is available for Boolean, Decimal, Float, and Text field types.

+Webform integration is built into Webform 3.

-Instructions available on project page.
+Custom Forms API usage instructions available on project page.

 EXAMPLE